nodejs/TSC/Project-Lifecycle.md

 ## Applying to join

+The Node.js Foundation only admits projects written in Node.js.

 A proposal to join the Node.js Foundation as a top-level Project or Working Group must include: